Bursaries

 Funding

-Foundation partner MyBnk acts as a referral partner.
+The Foundation’s financial education partner Money Ready acts as a referral partner.
 It supports the young people who apply for a bursary to improve their own financial education through online and in-person programmes: encouraging a more sustainable approach and upskilling young people to more effectively manage their future finances.

 Charities and young people continue to report on the positive impact of the Bursary.
 Sometimes, just a little funding makes a huge difference to young people’s lives.
-During April 2022 to April 2023, the Bursary supported over 500 young people with direct grants.
+We see the positive impact bursaries have, please visit our annual report for more information.